2005 elections in India

+Overall result

 Legislative Assembly elections

 Elections to the State Legislative Assemblies were held in three Indian states during February 2005, Bihar, Haryana and Jharkhand.
 In Haryana the Indian National Congress won a landslide victory, dethroning the long-time Chief Minister Om Prakash Chautala.
 In Bihar and Jharkhand there was a fractured verdict.
 Since no government could be formed in Bihar, fresh elections were held in October–November the same year.